Dhaka derby: 1970s–1990s

 In 1978, Bangladesh participated in Asian Games for the first time.
 Monwar Hossain Nannu, being the senior most player in the squad, was originally nominated as the captain for the Bangkok event.
 But, then the Federation changed their decision and goalkeeper Shahidur Rahman Shantoo from MSC was appointed the new captain.
 7 Abahani players including Nannu withdrew from the team in protest.

 The much depleted Bangladesh team struggled in the tournament losing 1–0 to Malaysia and 3–0 to India.
 Following this incident, the federation generally tried to pick national team captain outside the big two Dhaka teams for the next few years.

 The 1980s was the golden era of club football in Dhaka.
 Any match involving Mohammedan or Abahani would draw huge crowd at the Dhaka stadium.
 The rivalry between the two rivals was at its peak in this era.

+Before the match flags of Abahani and Mohamedan were observed in rooftops of Dhaka residents.
 Abahani won a hat-trick of titles in 1983, 1984 & 1985 and Mohammedan made a record of winning an unbeaten hat-trick of titles in 1986, 1987 & 1988-89.
 The rivalry reached its peak as fans always wanted their favorite team to win and they also contested in foreign tournaments and were the best sides.